desihub/desidatamodel/doc/DESI_TARGET/TARG_DIR/index.rst

 ========

-:envvar:`TARG_DIR` is the root directory for catalogs of targets, gfas, skies, randoms and pixweight files (files of quantities from the random catalogs averaged across HEALPixels).
+:envvar:`TARG_DIR` is the root directory for catalogs of targets, gfas, skies, randoms, pixweight files (files of quantities from the random catalogs averaged across HEALPixels) and QA (quality assurance) files.
 The canonical location is ``$DESI_ROOT/TS/target/catalogs`` but the environment variable :envvar:`TARG_DIR` can be set to point anywhere.
 Here, ``TS`` is, e.g., `da/ets` for DESI early target selection.

 Under :envvar:`TARG_DIR`: